Matus28/Weather-web-application/README.md

 <img src="/documents/preview/CITIES.gif" alt="Gif of showing page with user's city list." width=50% height=50%>
 </p>
 <br/>
 Weather application adapts to the device's layout (responsive design), so it can be watched by mobile devices.
+Application has Snackbar to inform user about end of process (successfull, error, inform).
 <br/>
 <br/>